-Influential farmers' personal characters to hybrid rice production: This study also revealed that among ten of farmers' personal characters, "level of education" was highly significant to hybrid rice production.
+This study also revealed that among ten of farmers' personal characters, "level of education" was highly significant to hybrid rice production.
 Therefore, more educated the farmer is, the more likely he/she will adopt hybrid rice, possibly because he/she can get more information and understand on hybrid production.
-This result was consistent with earlier literatures of (Nirmala et al, 2013).
+This result was consistent with earlier literatures of (Nirmala et al., 2013).
 The result showed that "source of information from government" was highly significant associated and "source of information from non-government" was also high significant related to hybrid rice production.
-In this context, DOA was main information source because technology trickles down to farmers and local NGO supported the awareness by doing the technical training.
-These finding were (Cavane, 2011) also similar indicated that source of information supported to learn and raise awareness and particularly public extension to strengthen farmers' attitude change.
-Similarly, Jegede et al, (2007) mentioned in their paper that farmers' personal characters have some influence on their perception of innovations and their decision to adopt or reject such innovation.
+In this context, DOA was the main information source because technology trickles down to farmers and local NGO supported the awareness by doing the technical training.
+These findings were (Cavane, 2011) also similarly indicated that source of information supported to learn and raise awareness and particularly public extension to strengthen the farmers' attitude change.
+Similarly, Jegede et al., (2007) mentioned in their paper that farmers' personal characters have some influence on their perception of innovations and their decision to adopt or reject such innovation.